Dashboard

 Payouts

-Payouts unifies Pending, Sent, and Failed into a single view.
-Solutions live next to issues — resend, cancel, open receipt — and filters let finance work a specific rail or currency without distraction.
+Payouts unifies Pending, Sent, and Failed payments into a single view.
+Solutions live next to problems, and filters let finance work a specific rail or currency without distraction.
 Status language is consistent across the platform, so nobody has to relearn terms between pages.

 Settings